lady-h-world/My_Garden/reading_pages/Secret_Guest/math_stats1.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/butterfly_curve_formula.png" width="292" height="69" />

 It was discovered by a mathematician in 1989, and later more mathematicians found the function's variants where leaves, flowers or other insects became apparent.
-Wondering why such studies had been done? 😉 For fun, of course! 😄
+Wondering why such studies had been done? 😉 Because mathematicians also needs some entertainment, I guess! 😄

 </p>